Ayurvedic nutrition, lifestyle and herbs

 - If you are tired of combating symptoms and diseases;

-- If you want to approach your health and wellbeing systemically
+- If you want to approach your health and wellbeing systemically;

-- If you have a proactive attitude and want to introduce sustainable changes into your life
+- If you have a proactive attitude and want to introduce sustainable changes into your life;

-- If you prefer to work on root causes rather than getting a temporary quick fix
+- If you prefer to work on root causes rather than getting a temporary quick fix.

-Which problems can be addressed?
+What problems can be addressed?

 - women’s health at all stages of life

-- chronic digestive disorders including intolerances and allergies
+- chronic digestive disorders

 - autoimmune conditions